PurpleKingdomGames/roguelike-starterkit/README.md

 ### `TerminalText`

 This is a material for use with Indigo's standard `Text` primitive.
+In addition to foreground and background `TerminalText` also supports a solid colour dropshadow.

-Looks great but has two problems:

-1. Changing colors mid-artwork (e.g. setting the text red and the border blue) is a pain, you need to use another `Text` instance and make them line up!.
+Looks great but has a glaring problem: Changing colors mid-artwork (e.g. setting the text red and the border blue) is a pain, you need to use another `Text` instance and make them line up!
-2. This process allocates a lot during the rendering process, and probably won't scale very well.

 Great for pop-up menus, and monochrome sections of ASCII art, or maps that aren't too big.
 After that, a new strategy may be needed.